A wheel is rotating about an axis that is in the z-direction. The... | Pearson+ Channels

 A wheel is rotating about an axis that is in the z-direction.
 The angular velocity ω_z is -6.00 rad/s at t = 0, increases linearly with time, and is +4.00 rad/s at t = 7.00 s.
-We have taken counterclockwise rotation to be positive. (c) What is the angular displacement of the wheel at t = 7.00 s?
+We have taken counterclockwise rotation to be positive. (a) Is the angular acceleration during this time interval positive or negative?

 Similar Solution